FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1.md

 ## Summary

-[Fixel Recolor 1][98] introduces a new functionality which has never been available in Photoshop before - Automatic, Machine Learning Powered, analysis of image Color Palette.
+[Fixel Recolor][98] introduces a new functionality which has never been available in Photoshop before - Automatic, Machine Learning Powered, analysis of image Color Palette.
 Once the user (Be a Retoucher, Photographer or Designer) has such a functionality it can be used in many ways.
-We tried making the UI of [Fixel Recolor 1][98] intuitive and supportive of any user workflow.
+We tried making the UI of [Fixel Recolor][98] intuitive and supportive of any user workflow.
 The UI allows the user to create presets of Color Palettes, Integrate Colors into Photoshop (Swatches) and most of all - Recolor / Color Grade / Style Transfer the image.

 Give it a try and share the results with us.